ethicalhackingplayground/wappalyzer/readme.md

 This crate is a forked version of https://github.com/garretthunyadi/wappalyzer, however instead of using Reqwests to extract response data, the headless_chrome crate is used.
 This results in more accurate results, since the rules are ran against rendered versions of the web application.

+The forked version also implements support for wappalyzer's "implies" feature, in order to minimize false negatives.

 Cargo.toml
 ```toml
 [dependencies]